 American Eugenics Argued That The Government Should Encourage The "Fit" To Procreate

 From the beginning, eugenics was sold as a tool to help society.
 And early on, some of the uses, including tax incentives or birth bonuses, were given to encourage the “right” people to procreate.
 “Better Babies Contests” handed out trophies to human children.
 In fact, the contests were often held at state fairs.
 Similarly, "fitter family" contests rewarded "fit" Americans for procreating.

 Science, eugenics promised, could direct human evolution and improve humanity.
 But there was also a dark side to the eugenics movement that tried to stop “unfit” people from procreating.

 Eugenicists Declared That Some Americans Were Simply A Drag On Society

 Eugenicists argued that many social problems had a genetic cause.
 The first head of the Eugenics Record Office, Charles Davenport, published a study trying to show that politeness, selfishness, and disobedience were all genetic traits.
 Others went even further, arguing that “shiftlessness” could be inherited, causing future generations to be poor.
 In the early 20th century, feeblemindedness, sexual immorality, and even criminality were linked to genes.
 Girls as young as nine were subject to these procedures.

 According to these arguments, “bad genes” were a social problem—and society had a responsibility to stop them.
 As Charles Eliot wrote in The New York Times in 1915, “society must concern itself not chiefly with the isolation, temporary or permanent, of the individual murderer, thief, or forger, but with the extermination or repair of the genetic, educational, or industrial defects which cause the production of criminals.”

-And when it came to exterminating “genetic defects,” there were two options: sterilization and death.
+And when it came to exterminating “genetic defects,” there were two options: sterilization or euthanasia.